 - 1. What is physical custody of a child?

 - 2. What is legal custody of a child?

 - 3. How is child custody determined in Nevada?

 - 4. What custody rights do unmarried parents have?

-- 5. Child custody and same-sex parents
+- 5. How about child custody and same-sex parents?

 - 6. Can I get custody if I am not the child’s parent?